Dix22/Nitro-Generator/README.md

 Welcome to **Generator - By Dix**, a tool designed to generate **Discord Nitro codes**.
 This repository contains an executable file that allows users to generate Nitro codes effortlessly.

-## ⚠ Notice ⚠
+✅ Notice ✅

-## - 🚧 The file "Generator - By Dix - v1.0.2.rar" will be available in the next few hours.
-We are currently finishing the final development and will upload it shortly.
-Thank you for your patience.
+- 🚀 The file "Generator - By Dix - v1.0.2.rar" is now available for download.
+The final development is complete, and the file is ready for use.
+Thank you for your patience!

-- 📢 Stay tuned for updates!
+📢 Stay tuned for more updates!

 ## 🚀 Features
 - ✅ Generate **Discord Nitro codes** instantly.